-Potty training can be a challenging task for parents, but with the right techniques, it is possible to potty train faster and even have a few laughs along the way.
-As parents gear up for the second round of potty training with their youngest child, they may find themselves searching for helpful tips and even turning to potty training memes for a lighthearted approach.
 Surprisingly, the youngest baby to successfully potty train became an internet sensation, and their parents proudly shared their journey, inspiring others to begin potty training at an early age.
 To reinforce positive behavior, many parents opt for a potty training reward jar, filling it with small treats or stickers to motivate their little ones.
 And who could forget that adorable moment when a child proudly sits on the potty wearing nothing but a mischievous smile?
 It’s these precious moments that make the potty training journey memorable.
-Interestingly, the oldest person not potty trained in English may serve as a reminder that everyone has their own pace for learning and important milestones, such as potty training.

 Then it begins.
 Your toddler starts showing signs.
 Probably with a fascination with the toilet.
 Or the annoyance with the diaper and an overwhelming need for your toddler to be naked.
-Watching their older, independent, sibling use the toilet freely certainly is fuel to this burning desire to want to use the toilet themselves.
+Watching their older, independent sibling use the toilet freely certainly is fuel to this burning desire to want to use the toilet themselves.

 That’s when my motherhood reality check hit me smack dab in the face.
 Here are my potty training takeaways this second time around.